Most Italian tourist itineraries cover the cities of Venice, Florence, Rome, and maybe Naples.

 The Museum of Blanda, in the Centro Storico, houses a large collection of local Etruscan artifacts.

-Now that you know the best kept Italian secrets, you can spend your vacation time exploring, taking amazing photos, and eating magnificent food instead of fighting the crowds.
+Now that you know the Riviera dei Cedri with its beautiful towns and beaches, you can spend your vacation time exploring, taking amazing photos, and eating magnificent food instead of fighting the crowds in the big cities.

 A gorgeous train ride south from Rome is all it takes to get here.